 The photo = Marching Mahatma Gandhi (left end) and Reverend Nichidatsu Fujii (right end).

-Gandhi met Reverend Fujii and began chanting the mantra Namu-myo-ho-ren-ge-kyo.
-The prayers of Gandhi’s ashram commence with three repeated Namu-myo-ho-ren-ge-kyo.
+Gandhi met Reverend Fujii in 1933 and began chanting the mantra Namu-myo-ho-ren-ge-kyo.
+The prayers of Gandhi’s ashram commence with three times repeated Namu-myo-ho-ren-ge-kyo.

 The following text is from Ministry of Foreign Affairs of Japan website.
 (Retrieved 11 September 2019.)